nonexphere/telegram-mcp-client/docs/README.md

 markdown
-# Feathers Studio MCP Gemini Bot
+# Telegram MCP Client Bot

 A Telegram bot that acts as an MCP client, integrating with Gemini-2.5-Pro for natural language processing, tool orchestration, and multimodal input handling.
 Configuration is managed via a Telegram Mini App UI.